Patterns are small raster files that tile. They can be used as following:

 You can add new patterns via the pattern docker, or the pattern-quick-access menu in the toolbar.
-At the bottom of the docker, beneath the resource-filter input field, there’s the ‘import resource’ and ‘delete resource’ buttons.
-Select the former to add png or jpg files to the pattern list.
+At the bottom of the docker, beneath the resource-filter input field, there are the Import resource and Delete resource buttons.
+Select the former to add png or JPG files to the pattern list.

-Similarly, removing patterns can be done by pressing the ‘delete resource’ button.
-Krita will not delete the actual file then, but rather black list it, and thus not load it.
+Similarly, removing patterns can be done by pressing the Delete resource button.
+Krita will not delete the actual file then, but rather deactivate it, and thus not load it.

 Temporary patterns and generating patterns from the canvas¶